Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 In the second stage, there will be a couple of things during your day where you wonder if you should pause and tease out the facts, but you don’t.
 This is also normal and progress!
 The awareness is beginning to show up in the moment.

-The third stage is when you have times you catch yourself, pause, become the observer of your thoughts, and shift your perspective on the fly.
+Then, in the moment - you become the observer of your thoughts, name the emotion, and feel a little more calm.
+You respond rather than react and sometimes shift your perspective on the fly.
 It feels amazing!

 The last stage is similar to the story I told last week about the laundry being on the floor, and my automatic thought about it was positive.
 However, this is an exception and not the rule.
+We have built decades of neuropathways in our brains that won't dissapear overnight or ever.
+But just realizing when we tune in, we can choose a different pathway that we are building in our brains.

-We will live most of our experiences as we grow in the first 3 stages.
+We will live most of our experiences as we grow in the first 4 stages.
 Those automatic thought patterns run deep.
 Nothing has gone wrong.
-Over time we will have more and more step 3 episodes.
+Over time we will have more and more step 4 episodes.
 And occasionally, we will go back to stage 1 (especially when we are tired, hungry, etc.).

 I hope you find these tips helpful.
-Next week, I will share some important caveats when optimizing your mindset.
+Next week, I will share important caveats when optimizing your mindset.
 Stay tuned!

 Have a joy-filled week!
 Tonya